Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 Queen mattresses are the most popular option among sleepers of all shapes and sizes, but that doesn’t mean it’s necessarily right for you.
 The reason why queens are so popular is because they offer enough room for single sleepers to splay out if they want, but they also have plenty of room for a couple.

-It’s important to note that because of the queen mattress’s larger size, you’ll need to keep your living space in mind.
+It’s important to note that because the queen mattress is larger, you’ll need to consider the size of your bedroom.
 It might be worth the trouble to measure the dimensions of your bedroom to ensure you get a mattress that actually fits in it!

 Olympic Queen Mattress Dimensions

-If you don’t want to commit to a king-sized mattress but you want to spread out a bit more, an Olympic queen is a great compromise.
-It offers a slightly wider space for you to really get comfortable.
+If you don’t want to commit to a king-sized mattress but want to spread out a bit more, an Olympic queen is a great compromise.

 King Mattress Dimensions